gcallah/SoftwareEngineering/md/chap2.md

 The first step of this process involves outlining the initial product specification.
 A first draft of the product is then made and at the same time, product feedback is taken.
-This feedback will allow for another round of product specification in which the previous product specification is built on top of and an intermediate product version is made.
+This feedback will allow for another round of product specification in which the previous product specification is built on top of it and an intermediate product version is made.
 This process repeats until a final version is made that meets all the requirements.

 Incremental development can be either plan-driven or agile-developed.
-The difference between the two is that the increments are pre-determined in the plan-driven version whereas in the agile-development, later increment versions are determined by what new or changed product specifications are made.
+The difference between the two is that the increments are pre-determined in the plan-driven version whereas in the agile development, later increment versions are determined by what new or changed product specifications are made.

 Incremental development has three main benefits: